Dot and Tot of Merryland: Synopsis

 The final valley is the Valley of Lost Things, where every lost item goes.
 Tot finds a doll he'd lost and is allowed to take it with him.
 The Queen decides to allow Dot and Tot to travel onward, which will take them back to Roselawn, but she will close the way to Merryland forever.

 Returning to the river, Dot is found by her father who notices that she no longer looks sickly.
 Tot deduces that the Queen of Merryland—who was either interrupted or forgot to answer when asked her name—must be named "Dolly."

+Illustrations

+Denslow biographers, Greene and Hearn, noted that he was sensitive to previous criticisms that he could not draw a "child-like child" and so took particular care in picturing Dot and Tot.
+"The drawing is precise in every detail to depict child-like and attractive children".

+They described Denslow’s drawings as follows:

+Dot and Tot is a tightly planned work of art.
+Instead of color plates which might have interrupted the fluid movement from page to page, Denslow had the text illustrations printed in black line supported with cocoa brown and vermilion.
+This elegant combination of colors perfectly complements the sensuous, simplified forms appearing in profusion throughout the book.